isha-ghosh/Blackhole-Attack--NS3/README.md

 1. Rename the choice of attack file to  aodv-routing-protocol.cc
 2. Simply copy the file and replace with the existing .cc and .h files in adov/model/
 2. Copy the blackhole.cc and myapp.h to scratch folder.
-3. Use " ./waf --run blackhole " command to execute the script.
+3. Use " ./ns3 --run blackhole " command to execute the script.

-` Works on ns3.30.1 (not tested on other versions)